 In terms of hardware, the server equipment in the IDC (Internet Data Center) server room with terminated hardware life cycle is replaced to avoid hardware failure that cannot be repaired immediately, which results in information service system abnormalities affecting operations.
 In addition, we have established an off-site backup mechanism for the IDC (Internet Data Center) server room to enhance data security protection and information service availability and reduce the risk of operational disruption.
+Poya transfers services that need to be open to the Internet to the cloud, and improve the resilience of information services against attacks through the cloud's highly elastic load mechanism and Taiwan's local CDN caching mechanism.

 To ensure that information security risks are controlled, the Company regularly conducts two internal audits and one external audit each year, and conducts annual Business Continuity Planning (BCP) exercises for key business items.
 To achieve an effective PDCA cycle for information security control, we have employed ISO 27001 Lead Auditor to conduct information security risk assessment and control.
-For more details, please refer to the information security risk management on our official website.